TensorBFS/TensorInference.jl/docs/src/index.md

 Solutions to the most common probabilistic inference tasks, including:

+- **Probability of evidence (PR)**: Calculates the total probability of the observed evidence across all possible states of the unobserved variables.

 - **Marginal inference (MAR)**: Computes the probability distribution of a subset of variables, ignoring the states of all other variables.